-One of the most important, and exciting aspects of the Brook Sanctuary is creating a “halo-effect” whereby the bird species within the predator-proof fence spread-out well beyond the sanctuary as their population numbers recover.
+Our Garden Bird Survey is how we measure whether or not The Brook Sanctuary is creating a “halo-effect” whereby the bird species within the predator-proof fence spread-out well beyond the Sanctuary as their population numbers recover.

-Success means the Sanctuary will be the catalyst for a halo-effect, with the endangered populations within the Sanctuary eventually overflowing into our backyards and other parts of New Zealand.
+Success means the Sanctuary will be the catalyst for a halo-effect, with the endangered populations within the Sanctuary eventually spreading into our backyards and other parts of New Zealand.

 Completing this form enables us to gather data about and spread of species beyond the Sanctuary.